 The family expresses sincere thanks to Virginia Hospital Center, Kaiser Permanente in Virginia, Baylor Medical Center in Texas, and Washington Hospital Center in Washington, District of Columbia.

-To send flowers to Jermaine's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jermaine Franklin Edwards, please visit our floral store.